Skip to main content

 "What?"
 Aniruddha frowned a little "We are just a few kilometres away from home.
 You drove half the way here."

 "I know.
 I am tired.
-Switch places please."
-Before he could react Bondita had got down from her side of the car and went over to his.
-Reluctantly Aniruddha got down and noticed her pull the saree over her head.
+Switch places, please."
+Before he could react, Bondita had got down from her side of the car and gone over to his.
+Reluctantly, Aniruddha got down and noticed her pulling the saree over her head.
 He shook his.

 "Are you sure you are tired and it's not something else, Bondita?"
 He asked as she glanced over at him.